thelukester92/swift-engine/README.md

 ## Create a game

 Subclass the base `LGGame` to create a game.
 This is essentially the state machine that holds the scenes for later.
-You can override two methods to get started: `createScenes` and `registerDeserializers`.
+You can override the `createScenes` method to get started.
 In `createScenes`, pass in the class name and a name for the scene so you can call it back later.
 The first added scene will be loaded by default.
-In `registerDeserializers`, pass in the class name of a deserializable component.
-This method is optional.

 	override func createScenes()
 	{